Republicans push Akin to quit Senate race over rape comments

 Romney, who polls show trails Obama with women voters, called Akin's comments "insulting, inexcusable, and, frankly wrong" in an interview with the National Review online.

-The firestorm over Akin's remarks erupted as another Republican lawmaker, freshman congressman Kevin Yoder, came under fire for swimming naked in Israel's Sea of Galilee during an August 2011 trip with other members of Congress.
-Both events featured prominently on the national television news broadcasts.

-Akin said Monday he misspoke.
-He apologized but said he had no plans to drop out of the Senate race.
+Akin said he misspoke.
+He apologized but that he had no plans to drop out of the Senate race.

 "The good people of Missouri nominated me and I'm not a quitter.
-My belief is we're going to take this one forward, and by the grace of God, we're going to win this race," he told The Mike Huckabee Show, a radio program hosted by the former Arkansas governor, a favorite of religious conservatives.
+My belief is we're going to take this one forward, and by the grace of God, we're going to win this race," he told The Mike Huckabee Show, a radio show hosted by the former Arkansas governor, a favorite of religious conservatives and Akin supporter.

-Akin was a no-show on CNN's "Piers Morgan" prime-time program Monday night.
-The host said media consultant Rex Elsass accepted an invitation for Akin to appear, then canceled at the last minute.

-"We had his opponent, Democratic Senator Claire McCaskill, booked earlier, and she canceled," said Morgan.
-"And then we booked congressman Akin to tell his story himself ... now we have an empty chair."

 American Crossroads, a pro-Republican outside funding group linked to strategist Karl Rove, said it was pulling its advertising from the Missouri race.
 The group said it has already spent $5.4 million in Missouri.

-Mitch McConnell, the top Republican in the U.S. Senate, also said Akin should consider leaving the race.
+Mitch McConnell, the top Republican in the Senate, also said Akin should consider leaving the race.

 Akin has until Tuesday evening to withdraw without a court order, or until September 25 if he produces a court order to take his name off the ballot.